MarcusH3/imaginarium/README.md

 # imaginarium

 ```
-maginarium is a Spring Boot application designed to stimulate your imagination.
+Imaginarium is a Spring Boot application designed to stimulate your imagination.
-Simply press the 'Imagine!' button to get inspired.
+Simply press the Imagine! button to get inspired.

 ```
 ## Table of Contents